 Process and Events

 The Ancient New is a highly participatory project.
 I plan to collaborate with organizations, artists, and interested folks throughout the 320 mile long New River Valley to create films, visual art, and participatory art, and live events that meet the needs of local partners at each site.
 My goal is not to prescribe solutions, but rather to start conversations, allow people to use their own knowledge and experiences to connect to the river in a personal way.

 The Trash Trout Motion Picture Show is one example.
 During the spring of 2022, I partnered with the Town of Boone, North Carolina and the Watauga Riverkeeper to collect plastic bags and other debris from a passive stormwater debris collector nicknamed the Trash Trout.
-After the trash is collected, we will offer free public workshops for residents of all ages to create their own short films by taping small pieces of plastic and other river debris to clear 16mm film leader.
-Finally, these films will be spliced together into a 16mm silent film reel titled The Trash Trout Motion Picture Show that can be projected onto a large screen to music provided by live musicians.
-Check this site in the summer of 2022 for images from this event.
+After the trash was collected, we offered free public workshops for residents of all ages to create their own short films by taping small pieces of plastic and other river debris to clear 16mm film leader.
+Then, I spliced the film clips together into a 16mm silent film reel titled The Trash Trout Motion Picture Show, and collaborated with musicians and dancers to create a live soundtrack.
+Images from the workshops and video clips of performances are available here.